nisarhassan12/interface/README.md

 * `CYPRESS_AUTH_CLIENT_SECRET`

 You will need to have values for these environment variables sourced in the same bash shell as when you run the next step.
+Additionally, you should have the file `credentials.json` at the root of this repo if you're doing work that talks to our staging GCP environment.
+This file is excluded from `.git` in the `.gitignore` file so you'll need to get this from support@neonlaw.com.

 2. Start Docker Compose